 “While I was teaching in California, it wasn’t unusual for students to come home from school at four o’clock and still be doing homework at eleven o’clock that night, trying to wade through the huge assignments they were given that day that had to completed for the next.
 And that happened every single night.”

-Talking about the effects on families, Mr Caller was very clear about the negative impact large quantities of homework have on parents and their children.
+Talking about the effects on families, Mr Caller was very clear about the negative impact that a large amount of homework has on parents and their children.
 “I would talk to very hard-working, intelligent families, who were struggling to give their children the academic and emotional support they needed.
 Night after night, parents had to juggle cooking dinner and other household chores; any work they themselves needed to get done in the evening; and helping their kids with homework.
 Evenings – especially in homes with two or three children – were fraught, stressful and certainly not a time for relaxing and enjoying time as a family.”

 Mr Caller recounts a tale of a student emailing his teacher to ask that a homework deadline by moved to allow him to complete the assignments he had been given by other teachers that day.
 “The teacher he reached out to said he would only extend the deadline if all the other teachers did the same.
 Needless to say, this catch-22 situation didn’t work out as the student hoped, and he just had to struggle to complete all the assignments that night,” said Mr Caller.
 With every test and every assignment counting towards a pupil’s Grade Point Average, the pressure on pupils is extremely high.